protickr/git-notebook/initializtion_and_branching.md

 \
 *set upstream branch at specified origin at push event*
-*or push a branch to remote origin and set local branch's upstream*
+*or push a local branch to remote origin and set local branch's upstream*
 `$ git push --set-upstream-to=origin/remote_branch <local_branch>`
 `$ git push -u <origin> <remote_branch>`
 Upstream indicates where commits will be pushed